Screen Junkies: Millennial Falcon

 On 19 September 2016 Screen Junkies announced that Roth Cornet would lead an open search for a new presenter.
 YouTuber Jenny Nicholson was chosen to present Millennial Falcon, 'a deep dive into the Star Wars universe, all things Disney, breaking news, and all of the geeky minutia in between'.
 The first episode appeared on 8 April 2017 on Screen Junkies News.
 The show moved to Screen Junkies on 16 July 2017.

 Reception

 As of April 2021, Screen Junkies has over 6.75 million subscribers and over two billion video views.
 In 2014 the Screen Junkies YouTube Channel was listed on New Media Rockstars Top 100 Channels, ranked at #34.
 In 2015, the series writers Spencer Gilbert, Dan Murrell, and Erica Russell were nominated at the 5th Streamy Awards.
+Between 2015 and 2018 Honest Trailers has secured nominations in numerous Streamy categories, winning in "Writing" in 2016 and in "Collaboration" with Ryan Reynolds in 2017.
 The series was nominated for a Creative Arts Emmy Award for Outstanding Short Form Variety Series in 2016, 2017, 2018 and 2019.
 Several creators positively reacted to the Honest Trailers of their movies: